toppa/Shashin/readme.txt

 * More user friendly UI for adding albums, photos, and videos (uses jQuery tabs menu)
 * Accepts Google+ URLs for adding albums
+* "Limited view" album support for Picasa albums (works with Picasa URLs only, not Google+)

 **Overview**